FLOW CUE

 BUILD PROCESS

 The body of the final product was 3D printed and spray painted matte black.
-Then I laser cut frosted acrylic to diffuse the LED strips.
-Finally soldered all the wires and powered the light with the Arduino Nano and a 9 volt battery.
+Then I laser cut frosted acrylic and used parchment paper to diffuse the LED strips.
+After that I soldered all the wires and powered the light with the Arduino Nano and a 9 volt battery.
+Lastly, I used two suction cups to mount to the shower wall.

 RENDERINGS